randomcontrol/mkdocs/metacode/docs/Nodes/Programming Nodes/Vector/pro_matrix_split.md

 `Python: "pro_matrix_split"`

-This node unlocks access to the inner contents of an input matrix through its output plugs.
+This node exposes the inner contents of an input matrix through its output plugs.
 The input matrix is interpreted as an xform (i.e., a pivot) defining a local coordinate space comprising an origin (O) and three axes (X/Y/Z).

 ![Icon](pro_matrix_split_swatch.png "Icon"){style="max-width: 80px;"}